pronopython/fapel-system/readme.md

 A Tag (a directory) with `.hide-button` in it will not show up as a button in the fapel-tagger unless you press the show all button.
 It will still be visible in the finder.

+#### Example

+You have a directory that contains Tags describing different clothing materials:

+`/Tags/Material/Latex`

+`/Tags/Material/Leather`

+`/Tags/Material/PVC`

+`...`

+`/Tags/Material/Spandex`

+You want to have the material itself as buttons ("Material/Latex", "Material/PVC") but not the Tag "Material" itself.
+Place an empty file named ".hide_button" in the `/Tags/Material` folder.

+You still can use the Tag "Material" when you use the finder and the Tag shows as a button when it is assigned to a file which is currently opened in the fapel tagger.

 ### .hide-child-buttons

 If `.hide-child-buttons` is encountered, no buttons for all subdirectories (so, sub-tags) are shown unless you press the show all button.
+They are still visible in the finder.

+#### Example

+You have a counter dir:

+`/Tags/Videos/Watched completly/`

+with it's automated subdirectories you count how often you completly watched a video:

+`/Tags/Videos/Watched completly/0001`

+`/Tags/Videos/Watched completly/0002`

+`...`

+`/Tags/Videos/Watched completly/0007`

+Place an empty file named ".hide-child-buttons" in the `/Tags/Videos/Watched completly` folder.
+If you also want to hide the `Watched completly` folder by itself, just *also* place an empty file named ".hide_button" in it, too.

 # There is more

 ... but this readme is not done yet...

+# Changelog

+## Release November 2022

+### Added

+- fapel_exiles.py Show and hide media based on mood or topic

+- fapel_search_source_file.py Searchs for the original hardlinked media in your library.

+- openLink.sh opens up the directory of a soft linked file

+- tagPackInstall.py now asks if a counter should be installed

+### Fixed

+- install.sh now installs fapel_elo.py

+### Security

+- tagPackInstall.py now cannot leave the destination directory via /../ paths in a malicious tag pack file

 # Remarks
 remember that hardlinks do point to the same binary data of a file, altering it in one place alters it everywhere!